-Although travel is not advisable for the holidays this year, there are plenty of ways to send a taste of Texas to loved ones who might otherwise miss out.
+Since gifts and particularly edible gifts are nice, there are plenty of ways to send a taste of Texas to loved ones who miss the state.

-There are options for sweet and savory lovers alike, from meaty beef ribs from Texas barbecue joint Terry Black’s BBQ to piquant salsas from Mexican restaurant Comedor to sweet, seasonal pints from Lick Honest Ice Creams.
+There are options for sweet and savory lovers alike, from meaty beef ribs from Texas barbecue joint Terry Black’s BBQ to piquant salsas from Mexican restaurant El Naranjo to sweet, seasonal pints from Lick Honest Ice Creams.
 This list also includes specialties from just outside of Austin like Royer’s pies from Round Top and a whole brisket from the venerable Snow’s BBQ from Lexington.
 Can’t decide?
-Nonprofit Texas Food & Wine Alliance offers gift boxes that feature items from several restaurants throughout the state.
+Nonprofit Texas Food & Wine Alliance offers gift boxes that feature items from several food vendors throughout the state.

 Many of the orders are fulfilled through Goldbelly, which helps restaurants and small producers ship specialty items around the country.

 Franklin Barbecue: Proclaimed by some to be the best barbecue in the world, entire Franklin briskets can be shipped nationwide.
 In addition to almost five pounds of meat, the package also includes barbecue sauce.
+There’s also a brisket and sausage package.
 Order online (currently sold out).

-Snow’s BBQ: Another contender for best barbecue, led by pitmaster Tootsie Tomanetz, the Lexington, Texas joint has brisket, ribs, turkey, and three kinds of sauce available for shipping.
-Order online, everything is restocked on Mondays and shipped on Tuesdays.
+Snow’s BBQ: Another contender for best barbecue, led by pitmaster Tootsie Tomanetz, the Lexington, Texas joint has brisket, ribs, turkey, sausage, pork shoulder, and three kinds of sauce available for shipping.
+Order online, everything is shipped on Tuesdays overnight through FedEx.

 Other Savory Foods

-Texas Food & Wine Alliance: The food-focused nonprofit has put together a haul of the best Texas snacks from restaurants.
-The Texas Treats box includes salsa and tamales from Comedor (see above), macarons from San Antonio-based Bakery Lorraine, a chorizo from San Antonio’s Cured, and more.
-The Ultimate Texas Treats box adds a biscuit cinnamon roll from Olamaie, pecan-smoked bacon sausage from James Beard Award-winner Chris Shepherd of Houston’s Underbelly Hospitality, and a dessert from Fluff Bake Bar of Houston.
+Texas Food & Wine Alliance: The food-focused nonprofit has put together another haul of the best Texas snacks from local companies.
+The base Texas Treats box includes salsas from San Antonio’s Tatemada, a snack mix from Houston Indian restaurant Pondicheri, a chocolate bar from Dallas shop Dude, Sweet Chocolate, and more.
+The larger Ultimate Texas Treats box adds raw honey from Manor-based Two Hives and charcuterie from Driftwood brewery Vista Brewing.
 A portion of the sale benefits the nonprofit itself.
-Order online by Thursday, December 17.
+Order online.

-Lick Honest Ice Creams: The homegrown soft ice cream mini-chain has a variety of gift packs that include its uniquely flavored ice cream (lavender crunch, anyone?).
+Lick Honest Ice Creams: The homegrown soft ice cream mini-chain has a variety of gift packs that include its uniquely flavored ice cream (roasted beets and fresh mint, anyone?).
 Choose from options like a six-pack of ice cream pints, ice cream sandwich boxes, and a vegan sundae kit.
 Order online.

-Confituras: The biscuit and jam shop will ship its jams and specialty food items (like lavender lemon sugar or mulling spices).
-There’s also a mini-jam gift box that has a combination of jams and sugars.
+Confituras: The biscuit and jam shop will ship its jams and specialty food items (like lavender-lemon sugar or vanilla salt).
+There’s also a mini-jam gift box that has a combination of jams, salts, and sugars.
 Order online.